 Bun Cha, G/F, King Ho Building, 41–49 Aberdeen Street, Soho | (+852) 2858 1900

 Eschewing carbs and loading up on proteins?
-MEATS is your answer!
-For $148, you get to choose a small plate, a meaty mains, a side dish, and a dessert.
-Everything is fantastic here, but we particularly recommend starting with the New England Clam Chowder or the Meatballs, then going for the Stone Grilled Bavette (at an additional $15), with a side of Appleslaw, and finishing the meal with the Cafe Affogato.
+Meats is your answer!
+For $148, you get to choose a small plate, a meaty main, a side dish, and a dessert.
+Everything is fantastic here, but we particularly recommend starting with the New England clam chowder or the meatballs, then going for the stone-grilled bavette (at an additional $15), with a side of apple slaw, and finishing the meal with the café affogato.
 Fuelling up without carbs?
 We’re here for it!